thoughtbot/factory_bot/GETTING_STARTED.md

 If you're given a set of factories (say, from a gem developer) but want to change them to fit into your application better, you can modify that factory instead of creating a child factory and adding attributes there.

-If a gem were to give you a User factory:
+If a gem were to give you an User factory:

 ```ruby
 FactoryGirl.define do